 with the meandering scenes on the screen.
 A man wanders through various institutions where men are doing strange things like handle items of clothing in the

 corridors, place each other's feet on their foreheads, and practice ballet.
 The narration tells us all women have died as a result of a malady generated by

 cosmetics and the men are experimenting with this and that.
 The man stumbles on a pedophiliac group and tries to save a little girl in danger of falling ill.

 An impenetrable and plodding piece supposedly dealing with gender issues and disease.

 Crimes of the Future

-A motorcyclist gets experimental surgery to save her life after an accident.
-As a result, her body mutates,
+A motorcyclist (the always hot porn star, Marilyn Chambers) gets experimental surgery to save her life after an accident.
+As a result, her body mutates for some

-develops a phallic organ in her armpit, and develops a taste for blood, leading to increasing violence and death.
+strange reason, develops a phallic organ in her armpit, and promptly develops into a sexual predator with a taste for blood, leading to spreading rabid violence

 and death.
 This follow-up to Shivers sees another outbreak of bizarre sexual body-horror, except it all feels rather pointless, uninspired and haphazard this time,